 - Unfazed Everyman: While all companions fit this, Rory's dad Brian takes the biscuit — he's just a bathrobe away from being Arthur Dent proper.
 He's picked up with the Ponds by accident and just goes along with everything the Doctor says.

-- Walking the Earth: Brian Williams at the beginning of the story has always been afraid of travelling.
-By the end of the story he has become a seasoned world traveller; Amy and Rory had a bulletin board covered with cheesy postcards Brian sent them from his travels.
+- Walking the Earth: Brian Williams, at the beginning of the story, has always been afraid of travelling.
+By the end of the story he has become a seasoned world traveller; Amy and Rory have a bulletin board covered with cheesy postcards Brian sent them from his travels.

 - "Well Done, Son" Guy: Rory is very happy that he gets to finally show off his nursing skills to his dad.

 - Western Zodiac: The Doctor mentions to Solomon that he is a Sagittarius in the middle of their conversation to explain how observant he is, but it is likely light sarcasm (and possibly a Mythology Gag.
 Sagittarius is loosely defined as November 22 to December 21; Doctor Who premièred, and the Doctor was therefore "born", on November 23, 1963).
 To add further, the Doctor shows numerous traits that apply to the sign itself.
 "The Power of Three" shows his tendency to be bored and impatient, and there is the fact he loves being on the move.
 Then again, the last time he talked about his birth sign, he claimed to be born under "crossed computers", but with the Doctor you can never be too sure.

 - What Does This Button Do?: Amy finds a console and starts messing with it.
 She explains why while doing so: "I've spent enough time with the Doctor to know that whenever you enter somewhere new, press buttons."